BawdyAnarchist/quBSD/Future_Development.md

 This was a comment on 0net in the installer, but maybe it's old by now.
 Delete this line if there's no problems later
 # ??change /rc.d/wireguard to remove the kldunload??

+Maybe should really do the fstab inside the rootjail, and only fstab in /rw when necessary.
+Maybe rc.conf and pf.conf too

 ### UPGRADES